bostonhuman/javascript-attributes/README.md

 ## Components that make the app run

 * The firt statement finds the third list and removes hot from the class attribute on that element.
 This is important to note because it affects the next statement.
+* The second statement selects all li elements whose class attrubute has a value of hot.
+It add a new class name called favorite.
+Because step 1 updated the third list item, this statement affects only the first two.